Yami-no-karuro/Arduino-HTTPClient/readme.md

 ### Globals & Fine-Tuning

-The program make use of some specific constants such as `SM_BUFFER` stored in the `globals.h` file.
+The program make use of some specific constants such as `SM_BUFFER` stored in the `src/globals.h` file.
 The default values have been configured to be as generic as possible, before using the wrapper in a real case it is a good idea to fine tune those values to best fit the use case.

 ### Basics